 Who Are Harborough Energy

 Harborough Energy was created in December 2014 as a not for profit cooperative to facilitate affordable, clean energy projects for the communities in and around Market Harborough.
-Our local energy projects are designed to offer attractive investment opportunities, as well as, reasonable returns to the landowners and landlords that we use.
+Our local energy projects are designed to offer attractive investment opportunities, as well as, reasonable returns for the land and property owners who host our installations.

 As a social enterprise, we aim to become an exemplar for reducing carbon through locally owned and managed renewable energy.
 The income we receive is used to pay back the investors in our projects, reduce energy costs of our hosts and to benefit local communities by improving energy use and facilitating better home insulation.